ali-zharylgapov/Quantori_Project/README.md

 ### Commands:

-First, to create and seed "DNA", "RNA" and "Amino Acids" tables with initial data run:
+First, to create the database and seed the tables with initial data run:

 ```
 docker compose run web python init.py create_seed_db